MERRY EXPO IN TOKYO

 #I also joined the process of filming the eventful diary traveling all over the world for a half year.
-You can look at the screen magazine here.
+You can look at here.

 Address: 6F Ginza Mikimoto, 4-5-5 Ginza, Chuo-ku, Tokyo